brsh/GeekToolScripts/README.md

 GeekToolScripts
 ===============

 A collection of scripts for GeekTool on the mac.
+Note: I use geektool to set the "default" color and only enhance some colors via ANSI codes.
+The calendar is a prime example of this

 * <b>gt-calendar.sh</b><br>
 Displays a 3 month calendar, current month in the center, with the current day highlighted.